COVID-19 health and safety programs

 Wash your hands

 Respiratory etiquette is also very important.
-Respiratory etiquette means covering coughs and sneezes with an elbow, or a tissue, especially when not wearing a mask.
+You should cover coughs and sneezes with an elbow, or a tissue, especially when not wearing a mask.
 Tissues should be disposed of and hands washed or sanitized immediately.

 If an individual has a medical or disability-related reason for not being able to meet COVID-19 health and safety protocols and administrative procedures they should contact firstname.lastname@example.org (students) and email@example.com in Human Resources (employees) to request an accommodation before visiting a PCC facility.
 Individuals are highly encouraged to seek accommodations if necessary, before entering a PCC facility.